jsdclxvi/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What is a tornado's favorite game to play?
+Twister!